 Собор Святого Юра – St. George’s Cathedral

-Also, in this cathedral, you can notice the oldest church bell in Ukraine, which was created in 1341. Собор Святого Юра is built in baroque style, but it has quite minimalistic architecture, which makes it even more beautiful.
+Also, in this cathedral, you can see the oldest church bell in Ukraine, which was created in 1341. Собор Святого Юра is built in baroque style, but it has quite minimalistic architecture, which makes it even more beautiful.

 Where: площа Святого Юра, 5 (Sviatogo Yura square, 5)